 From Traps to Damage

-Foreland fold-thrust belts are important targets for hydrocarbon exploration and development.
-But they are also challenging.
-Structural complexity together with difficulties in seismic imaging makes for significant uncertainties in quantifying trap shape and size.
-Furthermore, development is complicated by smaller-scale damage – that include the fracture networks that host hydrocarbons in otherwise low permeability strata, but that can also serve to degrade and partition high porosity reservoirs.
+Foreland fold-thrust belts host important economic resources and important targets for hydrocarbon exploration and development.
+However, forecasting their subsurface structure and response to engineering interventions are difficult to forecast.
+Structural complexity together with difficulties in seismic imaging makes for significant uncertainties, for example in quantifying trap shape and size.
+Furthermore, subsurface development is complicated by smaller-scale damage – that include the fracture networks that host hydrocarbons in otherwise low permeability strata, but that can also serve to degrade and partition high porosity reservoirs.
 Structural damage can also increase risk of top-seal failure.
 There remain unrecognised uncertainties in all aspects of structural prediction and forecasting in fold-thrust belts.
-We aim to meet these challenges.
+The Fold-Thrust Research Group is an Aberdeen-based team of researchers.
+Together we provide new research, knowledge exchange and training to help a variety of end-user communities to meet these challenges.